mj31508/none1/0x12-more_singly_linked_lists/README.md

-# This is my read me file for the second part of sinly linked lists
+# This is my read me file for the second part of singly linked lists

+Singly List